 You can edit the details of future PM work orders (location, worker, date, etc).

-1. In the Preventive Maintenance section, click into your desired Trigger
+1. Select your desired Trigger

 2. Then, click on the Pencil Edit button on the top right